AndrewWPhillips/eggql/README.md

 ## 2. Friends

-This example serves a slice as a GraphQL list.
+This example serves a Go slice as a GraphQL list.

 ```go
 package main